 Falls Creek, Virginia, offers one accredited drug and alcohol addiction treatment facility.

-This and other nearby drug rehab centers provide various treatment methods to suit different addictions and personal needs.
+This and other nearby drug rehab centers provide various treatment methods for addiction recovery.

 Substance abuse treatment services in and around Falls Church, Virginia include: